Hello, Patriot. Below you will find instructions on installing your flagpole! God Bless.

 - 20lbs of Pea Rock or Gravel

 - Container for Mixing Cement

 Ground Sleeve Installation Steps:

-Read the instructions completely before starting and verify you have the materials and tools listed above.
+Read all of the instructions completely before starting and verify you have the materials and tools listed above.

 Select a good location for placing your flagpole, check and make sure there are no power lines above or below ground.

-Dig a hole 12" in diameter and 26" deep in firm or heavy soil.
-A larger hole maybe necessary in loose or sandy soil.
+Dig a hole 12" in diameter and 26" deep in a firm or heavy soil.
+A larger hole may be necessary for loose or sandy soil.

 Place the pea rock or gravel in the bottom of the hole and level to a depth of approximately 4".
 The pea rock or gravel will help with drainage.